arcebri1/D3-Challenge/README.md

 - - -

-I created a interactive scatterplot using D3 to visualize US Census data.
+I created an interactive scatterplot using D3 to visualize US Census data.
+You can check it out [here](https://arcebri1.github.io/USCensusVisual/).

 - - -